khaledh/khaledh.github.io/docs/osdev/20-position-independent-code.md

 # Position Independent Code

 Fusion is a single address space OS, which means that all tasks share the same address space.
 This requires the ability to load task images at arbitrary addresses (depending on the available virtual memory).
 Currently, when we compile and link a task, the linker will generate a binary that is not position independent; it has to be loaded at a pre-determined address.
 We need to change this and use position independent code (PIC) object files and position independent executables (PIE) instead.

 ## What is PIC and PIE?

 A PIE is a binary that can be loaded at any address in memory.
 This is achieved by using relative addressing instead of absolute addressing.
 For example, instead of using the absolute address of a function, the compiler uses the offset from the current instruction pointer.
 This is called position independent code (PIC), and is typically used for shared libraries, since they can be loaded at any address in the process address space.
 To generate PIC object files, we need to use the `-fPIC` compiler flag.
 A PIE can be generated using the `--pie` linker flag, assuming that all object files are PIC.

 In some cases, however, the linker cannot use relative addressing for some symbols.
 In particular, global variables that contain pointers to other global variables or functions cannot be resolved at link time.
 This is because the linker does not know the address of the target symbol at link time, and therefore cannot compute the offset.
 In this case, the linker will generate a relocation entry, which is a record that tells the loader to patch the binary at runtime.
 The loader will then resolve the relocation entries and patch the binary before starting the task.

 This process is typical in loading shared libraries, but it is also used for PIEs.
 There are two types of PIEs: dynamic and static.

-- A **dynamic PIE** relies on the same dynamic linker as shared libraries, and therefore need to be loaded by the dynamic linker (typically `ld.so`).
+- A **dynamic PIE** relies on the same dynamic linker as shared libraries, and therefore needs to be loaded by the dynamic linker (typically `ld.so`).
 - A **static PIE**, on the other hand, does not need a dynamic linker.
 Instead, it relies on C runtime startup code that is linked into the binary (typically `Scrt1.o`).
 The startup code applies the relocation entries by patching the loaded binary in memory.

 What we want is a static PIE, but since we do not have a C runtime, we need to implement the relocation patching ourselves.

 ## Generating a static PIE